 OpenMic · FluentPlay

 04 Phoneme Per-phoneme duration · intra-phoneme repetition · acoustic onset · coda analysis · IPA mapping

-Most speech tools report a fluency score.
+Most speech tools report a single score.
 OpenMic reports a structured acoustic record at four resolution levels — any of which can be the target of measurement, practice, or research.

+OpenMic · FluentPlay